Twenkid/Artificial-General-Intelligence-AGI/AGI-2010/readme.md

-# Materials for the World's First University Course in AGI - Plovdiv 2010, 2011
+## Slides and other resources for the World's First University Course in AGI - Plovdiv 2010, 2011

 ...